charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 ## Subscribe

 When the state changes, several parts of your app might want to be notified.
-You track changes to state by monitoring calls to subscribe():
+You track changes **state** by monitoring calls to subscribe():

 ```javascript
 import {createStore} from 'redux';